 “A specialty discipline of systems engineering focused on achieving freedom from conditions that can create problems for individuals with unacceptable consequences that arise from the system as it processes PII.”

 This function aligns directly with the concept of “privacy-by-design,” which drives data privacy compliance by baking privacy considerations into data workflows from square one.
-By incorporating privacy engineering, teams strive to create a data stack that maintains a base level of proactive data protection, and avoid reactionary responses to events like data breaches, leaks, or other catastrophes.
+By incorporating privacy engineering, you create a data stack that maintains a base level of proactive data protection, and avoid reactionary data breach responses that often have significant downstream impacts.

-With dedicated engineering resources focused entirely on data privacy, organizations inject their development process with an added layer of inherent security and protection.
+With dedicated engineering resources focused entirely on data privacy, you inject your development process with an added layer of inherent security and protection.

 How is Privacy Engineering Being Deployed in Modern Organizations?

 Privacy engineering as a whole is a somewhat nascent aspect of the modern data landscape.
 Therefore, it is not entirely surprising that only a slight majority of respondents (58%) surveyed by Immuta and S&P Global’s 451 Research reported that their organization has established a dedicated privacy engineering function.
-This demonstrates that privacy-specific functions are beginning to grow in modern data-driven teams, but there is still a long way to go before they are fully developed and widely deployed.
+This demonstrates that privacy-specific roles are beginning to grow in modern data teams, but there is still a long way to go before they are fully developed and widely adopted.

 The relative newness of privacy engineering is evident in the lack of consistent reporting structures at the surveyed organizations.
 When asked which business unit their privacy engineering staff reported to, respondents’ answers covered a range of positions and teams, including the C-Suite (24%), IT (21%), Information Security (15%), and DevOps (9%), among others.
 This shows that while organizations are gradually implementing privacy engineering measures, they have not yet solidified their approaches to formalizing this important function.